Southern Co-op Gender Pay Gap 2018

 - We are committed to transparency and promoting gender equality.

-- The majority of colleagues in our food stores and End of Life Services (ELS) business are paid on a fixed hourly rate based on the job role.
-New starters are immediately paid at the full rate for their role, rather than at a reduced ‘starter rate’.
+- Hourly paid new starters in Retail are immediately paid at the full rate for their role, rather than at a reduced ‘starter rate’.

-- For salaried colleagues, we use an internationally recognised and robust job evaluation framework to align our pay framework to the job role.
+- All salaried roles are evaluated using an internationally recognised and robust job evaluation framework which aligns our pay framework to the job role.

-As required by the legislation, we looked at our data from 5 April 2017 and our results are shown below.
+As required by the legislation, we looked at our data from 5 April 2018 and our results are shown below

 Understanding our data